 Milwaukee had one of the first really great cordless chainsaws and the M18 Fuel 2727 is still an excellent choice.
 It sports a brushless motor that runs its 16-inch bar and chain to levels that exceed 40cc gas power.
 It has a quality build with metal bucking spikes and dual captured bar nuts.

 Even though other brands have pushed the power boundary forward, we still highly recommend this saw.
-Now that Milwaukee has raised the bar with its self-propelled lawn mower, there are whispers beginning to ask if there’s a new high-performance chainsaw in the works for later this year.
+Now that Milwaukee has raised the bar with its self-propelled lawn mower, there are whispers asking if a new high-performance chainsaw is in the works for later this year.

 Best Ridgid Cordless Chainsaw – 18V Brushless R01101